 - crown land sales - paid to the Crown in order to acquire the resource use for specific properties.

-Between 2012 and 2016, the energy sector’s share of total taxes paid by all industries was 8.4% and brought in over 11% of all operating revenues earned by governments in Canada.
+Between 2013 and 2017, the energy sector’s share of total taxes paid by all industries was 7.7% and brought in nearly 11% of all operating revenues earned by governments in Canada.

-The amount of taxes paid by energy industries averaged around 11 billion dollars annually between 2006 and 2009, decreasing significantly in 2010, and then stabilizing to about 7 billion dollars from 2010 to 2016.
+The amount of taxes paid by energy industries averaged around 11 billion dollars annually between 2006 and 2009, decreasing significantly in 2010, and then recovering slightly to 7.1 billion dollars in 2018.

 Employment in Canada’s energy sector

 |Industry||Employment(jobs)||% of total employment|